Consensys/besu-sample-networks/README.md

 ![Image basic_permissioning](./images/sampleNetworks-poa-permissioning.png)

+This is a [video tutorial](https://www.youtube.com/watch?v=MhOJKOoEZQQ) of what the permissioning example does

 `./run-permissioning.sh` gets the latest smart contract code, compiles the contracts and updates the genesis file with the contract code.
 Once done it spins up a full network
 `./run-permissioning-dapp.sh` With the network up from the previous step, it will migrate the contracts to the network.
 Once complete, it restarts the blockchain network with permissions enabled so the rules and permissions deployed in the previous step take effect
 Open a new tab in your browser and go to `http://localhost:3001` to use the Permissioning DApp

 There is an optional `-e` parameter which provides centralised logging functionality via ELK for *both* commands above

 ### Stop Services and Network